Alpharetta DUI Lawyers

 Alpharetta Municipal Court and Alpharetta Court Services are located at 113690 GA-9, Milton, GA 30004.
 A map of the location of Alpharetta Municipal Court and Alpharetta Court Services is below:

-As a warning to drivers, every year the Governor’s Office of Highway Safety (GOHS) mobilizes high-visibility DUI campaigns that include Click it or TicketOperation Zero Tolerance; Drive Sober or Get Pulled Over, and others.
-The Georgia State Patrol and Alpharetta Police enforce the 100 Days of Summer H.E.A.T campaign for the entire summer from Memorial Day to Labor Day.
-Georgia State Patrol and the Alpharetta Police Department aggressively enforce traffic violations, have increased concentrated patrols, and frequently use sobriety checkpoints (roadblocks) during holiday seasons or major events.
-With people going out to restaurants, and attend concert venues in Alpharetta, there are more DUI patrols around the Alpharetta City Center, Avalon, and Ameris Bank Amphitheatre.
-Georgia State Patrol and the Department of Public Safety (DPS) issued a press release with the recent Christmas and New Years traffic count.
+As a warning to drivers, the Governor’s Office of Highway Safety (GOHS) regularly mobilizes high-visibility DUI campaigns, including Click it or Ticket, Operation Zero Tolerance, Drive Sober or Get Pulled Over, and others.
+The Georgia State Patrol and Alpharetta Police enforce the 100 Days of Summer H.E.A.T campaign for the entire summer from mid-May to Labor Day.
+Georgia State Patrol and the Alpharetta Police Department have implemented aggressive traffic violations, have increased concentrated patrols, and frequently use sobriety checkpoints (roadblocks) during holiday seasons or significant events.
+With people going out to restaurants and attending concert venues in Alpharetta, there are more concentrated DUI patrols around the Alpharetta City Center, Avalon, and Ameris Bank Amphitheatre.
+Georgia State Patrol and the Department of Public Safety (DPS) issued a press release that they were conducting high visibility patrols this past Labor Day weekend.